awsdocs/aws-lambda-developer-guide/doc_source/with-sqs.md

 **Note**
 If your batch window is greater than 0, and `(batch window) + (function timeout) > (queue visibility timeout)`, then your effective queue visibility timeout is `(batch window) + (function timeout) + 30s`\.

   Lambda processes up to five batches at a time\.
 This means that there are a maximum of five workers available to batch and process messages in parallel at any one time\.
-Each worker shows a distinct Lambda invocation for its current batch of messages\.
+If messages are still available, Lambda increases the number of processes that are reading batches by up to 60 more instances per minute\.
+The maximum number of batches that an event source mapping can process simultaneously is 1,000\.
+For more information, see [Scaling and processing](#events-sqs-scaling)\.
 + **Enabled** – The status of the event source mapping\.
 Set to true to enable the event source mapping\.
 Set to false to stop processing records\.

 **Note**